What is PKI? The Ultimate Guide to Public Key Infrastructure

 Source: USNA.edu

-The core of how a public key infrastructure is able to achieve strong asymmetric encryption is simply brilliant mathematics.
+The core of how a PKI infrastructure achieves strong asymmetric encryption is simply brilliant mathematics.
 It revolves around taking two huge prime numbers (on the order of 2^512!) and factoring them, but trying to explain the process in just one sentence is almost impossible.
-Luckily, there’s an awesome channel called Computerphile, and is one of the main ways we train new employees at SecureW2 how cryptographic keys and asymmetric encryption work.
-We recommend watching these two videos if you get a little confused reading this section.
+We recommend watching these two videos to gain a better understanding:

-Here’s how a PKI enhances network security in an organization:
+Here’s how PKI encryption enhances network security in an organization:

-A PKI uses digital certificates and cryptographic keys to provide trustworthy validation for users and devices.
-Each user or device is issued a certificate by a trusted CA, which confirms their identity.
+Each user or device is issued a PKI certificate by a trusted CA, which confirms their identity.
 When they attempt to access the network, they prove their identity by confirming possession of the private key without needing to reveal it.
-This process ensures that access is granted only to verified, trusted users and devices, making it much harder for attackers to impersonate someone or use stolen credentials.
+This process makes it much harder for attackers to impersonate someone or use stolen credentials.

 Leverages EAP-TLS In WPA2-Enterprise Network